-- Beginning in the car park near the church, turn right to the church and, after a possible visit, pass to the left of the church. following a flagstone path, through a small open wooden gate.
+1 Beginning in the car park near the church, turn right to the church and, after a possible visit, pass to the left of the church. following a flagstone path, through a small open wooden gate.
 Follow the flagstone path straight ahead, ignoring a stile on your left, crossing the River Adur by a long wooden bridge (your first of many encounters) and a small wooden gate.
 At a fingerpost before a private gate, turn left on a shingle path which takes you through a small wooden gate onto a concrete drive.
-Turn right on the drive, passing several small houses in the hamlet of Butchers Row. - In 100m, at a fingerpost, keep right on the main tarmac drive.
+Turn right on the drive, passing several small houses in the hamlet of Butchers Row.

+In 100m, at a fingerpost, keep right on the main tarmac drive.
 In 200m you arrive at a 5-way junction where the tarmac curves away right.
 Keep straight on here, on a gravel drive (a public footpath despite the sign Private No Through Road).
-In 200m under tall oaks, as you come out into the open at a slight right bend, you meet a stile and a fingerpost.
-Go left over the stile into a meadow.
+In 200m under tall oaks, as you come out into the open at a slight right bend, you meet a very old fingerpost attached to two new wooden gates.
+Go left through the smaller gate into a meadow.
 Keep right in the meadow and veer a fraction right after crossing a ditch, as directed by a fingerpost.
 Follow the line of oak trees, soon passing through a large metal gate onto a wide path along the edge of a wood.
 You come out in 200m onto a gravel drive.
 Turn left on the drive which quickly elbows right.
 In just over 100m, where the drive elbows right again, go left over a 2-plank bridge and a stile into a green meadow.
 Go straight ahead, following a line of oaks, heading for some large metal gates on the other side, where you meet a 4-way fingerpost.